AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 scalability metadata OBU.
-When using transport mode 1, the scalability mode 'L1T3' would be indicated within the scalability metadata OBU of each bitstream, a distinct spatial_id (e.g. 0, 1, 2) would be used for each stream, and the dependency descriptor would be the same in each stream.
+When using transport mode 1, the scalability mode 'L1T3' would be indicated within the scalability metadata OBU of each bitstream, a distinct spatial_id (e.g. 0, 1, 2) would be used for each stream, and the dependency descriptor in each stream describes the dependency structure of all streams.

 ## 7. Payload Format Parameters